mortezakowkabi/jcb-persian-documentation/021-Tweaking-MySQL-Demo-Data.md

 [00:01:07](https://www.youtube.com/watch?v=wkSLZUEN-RE&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m07s)

-For example, if you open one of JCB’s internal views, such as **Field Types**, and connect it to MySQL:
+For example, if you open one of JCB's internal views, such as **Field Types**, and connect it to MySQL:

 * Select **Yes** under *MySQL connection*.
 * Choose the relevant database table.
-* JCB will automatically **pull the field type data** into your component’s **build file**.
+* JCB will automatically **pull the field type data** into your component's **build file**.

-This ensures all your component’s data definitions are consistently included in the compiled output.
+This ensures all your component's data definitions are consistently included in the compiled output.

 ---